ckarfa/RTL_LOCKING/RTL_logic_locking/README.md

 - `0.CORRECT KEY =` lists the file where the current module is wrapped to have the same interface as the original one and the correct key is given for validation.

-Indeed, ASSURE produces three folders:
+Indeed, ASSURE++ produces three folders:
 - `hdl` contains the list of files with the obfuscated modules.
 - `scripts` contains the script for formal verification with Synopsys Formality
 - `wrappers` contains the wrappers around the obfuscated modules

 ### Formal Verification and RTL simulation ###

-Formal verification of the obfuscated design mentioned above can be run in the directory where ASSURE has been executed as follows:
+Formal verification of the obfuscated design mentioned above can be run in the directory where ASSURE++ has been executed as follows:
 ```
 $ fm_shell -f scripts/0/alu_top_0_obf_golden_verify.tcl